Benefits of Being a Precinct Official (Poll Worker) or a Student (17 yr old) Poll Assistant

 - "Persons appointed must be registered voters and residents of the county in which the precinct is located, of good repute, and able to read and write."

-- "No person shall be eligible to serve as a precinct official & who holds any elective office under the government of the United States or of North Carolina or any political subdivision there of."
+- "No person shall be eligible to serve as a precinct official, who holds any elective office under the government of the United States, or of the State of North Carolina or any political subdivision thereof".